aiplanethub/getting-started-with-r-programming-for-data-science/introduction-to-r-software/980-Downloading & Installing R and RStudio.md

 * **RStudio** is a free, open-source integrated development environment (IDE in short) for **R**.
 * **RStudio** helps keep **R** more organized and adds more functionality.
 * The tutor in the upcoming video will show the R and RStudio environments.
-The tutor will also explain how RStudio keeps R more organized and what are the different functionalities that RStudio adds to R software.
+The tutor will also explain how RStudio keeps R more organized and the different functionalities that RStudio adds to R software.
 * Don’t worry about the codes being executed for the time being.
 You will learn all of them one by one in the upcoming lessons.